FredHutch/svalbard-intro/src/slides/slide-1.md

 # Vault Operations

+## Token Authentication

+* Token authentication is at the root of every authentication backend (i.e. other backends create tokens using this backend).
+* A `root` token is initially created- "best practice" recommends against keeping this token
+* Tokens are heirarchical (i.e. revocation of a parent removes children)
+* Distribution of tokens still a challenge

+???

+* Tokens created with this backend need to be handled like traditional secrets
+* Can be used by external services to create tokens dynamically

+---

+# Vault Operations

 ## Access Policies

-Policies are a path and then the capabililities on that path: create, delete,list, read, update.
+A policy is the composition of a path and the capabililities on that path assigned to a token.
 Tokens can have multiple policies.

 ```
 path "secret/*" {